Metron-Project/metron/user_collection/README.md

 - **Smart Filtering**: Filter by series, publisher, grade, format, read status, and more
 - **Statistics Dashboard**: Track your collection's size, value, and reading progress
+- **Gap Identification**: Discover which issues are missing from your series runs
 - **Duplicate Detection**: Prevents adding the same issue twice
 - **Privacy**: Your collection is completely private to you